mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 The tutorial code is divided into multiple stand-alone files.

+Part 1:

-- [main_bare.py](code/main_bare.py): A simple implementation of MNIST handwritten digit recognition.
+- [main_bare.py](code/part_1/main_bare.py): A simple implementation of MNIST handwritten digit recognition.
 This file doesn't contain any visualization with TensorBoard and serves as the starting point for the tutorial.
-- [main_tensorboard_graph.py](code/main_tensorboard_graph.py): Adds names and `tf.name_scope` to the code to produce a network graph in TensorBoard.
+- [main_tensorboard_graph.py](code/part_1/main_tensorboard_graph.py): Adds names and `tf.name_scope` to the code to produce a network graph in TensorBoard.
-- [main_tensorboard.py](code/main_tensorboard.py): Extends main_tensorboard_graph to include scalar plots using `tf.summary`, as well as histograms.
+- [main_tensorboard.py](code/part_1/main_tensorboard.py): Extends main_tensorboard_graph to include scalar plots using `tf.summary`, as well as histograms.

+Part 2:

-- [main_tensorboard_images.py](code/main_tensorboard_images.py): Includes images of misclassified MNIST digits in TensorBoard.
+- [main_tensorboard_images.py](code/part_2/main_tensorboard_images.py): Includes images of misclassified MNIST digits in TensorBoard.
-- [main_tensorboard_embeddings.py](code/main_tensorboard_embeddings.py): Experimental script to visualize the learning process iwith embeddings.
-Work in progress.

 You can run the code on your local machine, as well as on Clusterone without changing the code.